Content Atomization: How to Build a Social Media Bomb [Infographic]

 - how to guides and so forth.

 Publish the main piece of your content on your own domain to maximize value from incoming links.

-Next I’ll give you a short explanation what each of the points on the graph mean and how to get most out of it.
+Next, I’ll give you a short explanation what each of the points on the graph means and how to get most out of it.